Uniform rectifiability and elliptic operators satisfying a Carleson measure condition. Part I: The small constant case: Introduction

 \begin{remark} \ -.8cm\

 \begin{enumerate}[label=\textup{(\roman*)}, itemsep=0.2cm]

-\item We note that our assumption \eqref{def:smallCarleson} on the matrix $\mathcal{A}$ is much weaker than the smallness of the relaxed Kenig-Pipher condition \eqref{KP-s-relaxed}.
+\item We note that our assumption \eqref{def:smallCarleson} on the matrix $\mathcal{A}$ is much weaker than the smallness of the relaxed DKP condition \eqref{KP-s-relaxed}.
 To see this, given $X\in\Omega$, let $q_X \in\pO$ be such that $|X-q_X| = \delta(X)$.
 Then by Hölder's inequality

 Hence \eqref{KP-s-relaxed} with sufficiently small constant gives \eqref{def:smallCarleson}.
 On the other hand, it is easy to see that the latter is much weaker.
 Assume for instance that $|\nabla \mathcal{A}|\delta\sim \epsilon$ in $\Omega$ in which case \eqref{def:smallCarleson} holds but \eqref{KP-s-relaxed} fails since every integral is infinity.